-Mike Pompeo: America's spymaster
+Mike Pompeo - Trump's loyalist diplomat

-Mike Pompeo: America's Trump loyalist spymaster
+Mike Pompeo: Trump's loyalist diplomat and ex-spymaster

-Mike Pompeo, the man tipped to be the next US Secretary of State, was a hardline Republican congressman before President Donald Trump appointed him to direct the CIA.
+Mike Pompeo was a hardline Republican congressman before President Donald Trump appointed him to direct the CIA and later to lead the US Department of State.

-The former Tea Party representative from Kansas will reportedly replace Rex Tillerson, the former ExxonMobil chief executive who served as top diplomat under the current administration.
+The former Tea Party representative from Kansas was handpicked by Mr Trump to be the top US diplomat after he fired former state department chief Rex Tillerson.

+Hours before Mr Trump announced that he would meet the leader of North Korea, Mr Pompeo was seen in the Oval Office with Mr Trump during a meeting with a South Korean delegation at the White House.

+In April it was revealed that Mr Pompeo had secretly travelled to Pyongyang over the Easter holiday to meet North Korea's leader Kim Jong-un.

-Mr Pompeo is seen as a Trump loyalist who has performed a delicate balancing act in managing frayed relations between the spy agency and a commander-in-chief who compared America's intelligence services to Nazis.
+Mr Pompeo is seen as a Trump loyalist who performed a delicate balancing act at the CIA in managing frayed relations between the spy agency and a commander-in-chief who compared America's intelligence services to Nazis.

 He has in the past played down findings by the CIA that the Russians attempted to influence last year's US election.